Self-funded (your own or parent's money)

-If you are a self-funded student, you can use your own money, or money from a parent, legal guardian or (in some cases) partner.
-If you use someone else's money, you'll need to show that you have their permission to do so.
+If you are a self-funded student, you can use your own money, or money from a parent, legal guardian, or in very limited cases a partner.
+There are extra document requirements if you aren't using your own money.

 How to provide financial evidence as a self-funded student